History of cartography: 18th-century developments

 The Vertical Perspective projection was first used by the German map publisher Matthias Seutter in 1740.
 He placed his observer at ~12,750 km distance.
 This is the type of projection used today by Google Earth.

 The changes in the use of military maps was also part of the modern Military Revolution, which changed the need for information as the scale of conflict increases as well.
 This created a need for maps to help with "... consistency, regularity and uniformity in military conflict."

 The final form of the equidistant conic projection was constructed by the French astronomer Joseph-Nicolas Delisle in 1745.

 The Swiss mathematician Johann Lambert invented several hemispheric map projections.
 In 1772 he created the Lambert conformal conic and Lambert azimuthal equal-area projections.

 The Albers equal-area conic projection features no distortion along standard parallels.
 It was invented by Heinrich Albers in 1805.

 In 1715 Herman Moll published the Beaver Map, one of the most famous early maps of North America, which he copied from a 1698 work by Nicolas de Fer.

 In 1763–1767 Captain James Cook mapped Newfoundland.

-In 1777 Colonel Joseph Frederick Wallet DesBarres created a monumental four volume atlas of North America, Atlantic Neptune.
+In 1777 Colonel Joseph Frederick Wallet DesBarres created a monumental four-volume atlas of North America, Atlantic Neptune.

 In the United States in the 18th and 19th centuries, explorers mapped trails and army engineers surveyed government lands.
-Two agencies were established to provide more detailed, large-scale mapping.
-They were the U.S. Geological Survey and the United States Coast and Geodetic Survey (now the National Geodetic Survey under the National Oceanic and Atmospheric Association).
+Two agencies were established to provide more detailed, large-scale mapping: the U.S. Geological Survey and U.S. Coast and Geodetic Survey (now the National Geodetic Survey, a part of the National Oceanic and Atmospheric Administration).